Natural History Museum, Prague: History

 Natural sciences, with their rich collections, have been one of the main focuses of the National (originally Patriotic) Museum since its foundation in 1818.
 Kaspar Maria von Sternberg, a versatile naturalist and a leading figure among the founders of the museum, played a significant role in this.

 Thanks to the generous donations of the founders and members of the Society of the Patriotic Museum in Bohemia, the museum has had an extensive collection since its foundation.
 In the second half of the 19th century, the museum could already be described as a major European institution.
 Its collections consisted of natural objects from practically all over the world.
-Next to Charles University, the museum was the main center of natural sciences in the Czech lands, and the names of leading natural scientists are closely connected with it (besides Kaspar Maria von Sternberg, e.g., August Carl Joseph Corda, Karel Bořivoj Presl, Jan Svatopluk Presl, Franz Xaver Maxmilian Zippe, Maxmilian Dormitzer, August Emanuel Reuss, Jan Krejčí, Antonín Frič, and others).
+Next to Charles University, the museum was the main center of natural sciences in the Czech lands, and the names of leading natural scientists are closely connected with it (besides Kaspar Maria von Sternberg, August Carl Joseph Corda, Carl Borivoj Presl, Jan Svatopluk Presl, Franz Xaver Maximilian Zippe, Maxmilian Dormitzer, August Emanuel von Reuss, Jan Krejčí, and Antonín Frič).

-Since January 28, 1851, an independent Natural Science Board has been functioning at the museum, bringing together the various natural science disciplines and organizing scientific and popularization activities.
+On January 28, 1851, an independent Natural Science Board started functioning at the museum, bringing together the various natural science disciplines and organizing scientific and popularization activities.
 One hundred years later, a group of departments focusing on natural sciences was established within the National Museum.
-However, the Natural History Museum was not formally established as an independent organizational unit of the National Museum until May 1, 1964.
+However, the Natural History Museum was not formally established as an independent organizational unit of the National Museum until 1 May 1964.

-The skeleton of the "whale"
+Skeleton of the "whale"

-A distinctive landmark of the zoological exhibitions in the Historical Building of the National Museum is the 22.5 meters long, over four-ton skeleton of the whale (Balaenoptera physalus).
+A distinctive landmark of the zoological exhibitions in the historical building of the National Museum is the 22.5 meters long, over four-ton skeleton of the whale (Balaenoptera physalus).
 The whale's body washed up on the southwest coast of Norway in November 1885.
 The complete skeleton was later offered by the Norwegian Whaling Society to European museums for the relatively high price of 2,500 guilders.
 Václav Frič, brother of the then director of the zoological and paleontological collections, Antonín Frič, helped raise the necessary funds by organizing a collection among prominent Prague townspeople.
 The skeleton was presented to the public in November 1888 in the then Náprstek Industrial Museum on Betlémské náměstí.
 Since 1893, the skeleton has been exhibited in the present-day Historical Building of the National Museum.

 Locations

-The current headquarters of the Museum of Natural History is located in the Prague district of Horní Počernice on the site of the former wintering ground of the Čsl.
-State Circus and Variety Theatre.
-Following the reconstruction of the Historical Building, the collections and workplaces were moved to the existing premises in 2001-2011, where the construction of new buildings in 1996-2001 increased the capacity of the premises.
+The current headquarters of the Natural History Museum is located in the Prague district of Horní Počernice on the site of the former wintering ground of the Czechoslovak State Circus and Variety Theatre.
+Following the reconstruction of the Historical Building, the collections and workplaces were moved to the existing premises in 2001–2011, where the construction of new buildings in 1996–2001 increased the capacity of the premises.
 Currently, there are seven departments of the Natural History Museum in Horní Počernice (excluding the Ringing Station), including depositories and technical facilities.
 The premises are not open to the public.